 What is smishing?

 Smishing is when fraudsters send cleverly disguised SMS messages that appear as if they are from a corporation, bank or government agency.
-These messages are sent to people, hooking them into disclosing private information such as bank details, passwords, private health information.
+These messages are sent to people, hooking them into disclosing private information such as bank details, passwords, private health information, here are some examples.

 - The senders phone account could have been compromised.
 Always be wary before responding.
 If something doesn’t look quite right, use an alternative method of making contact with the sender.